 Vent out your dryer from the side!
 People have no idea that you can change the dryer vent hole on a dryer to the side of the unit.
 If you look closely, you will see that it has a cut to be “punched out” for you to switch it over.
 The difficulty of switching the vent hole varies from brand to brand.
 A few of this brands actually require an additional “side vent kit” to be purchased and are sold separately.

 For example, LG makes some really nice dryers and you can purchase a side vent kit online for their dryer.
 These usually run for around $50.
 Once you order the kit, you have to follow the instruction to set up the vent on the side.
 Some vents kits require some serious steps while others are pretty quick.
 With LG, their dryers require that you take the top of the unit off, remove the rubber belt around the drum of the dryer, carefully pull out the drum and giving you access to the bottom of the dryer where you while adding the side vent kit to it.
 Seem’s difficult, but with the right tools and a buddy, it should go pretty smoothly.
 I found a video online that shows you each step.
-Special thanks to my buddy out in Springfield Illinois for showing me how to do this.
+Special thanks to my buddy out in Jersey that owns a business for showing me how to do this.
 Now check out the video below.